Bruce Arians: NFL coaching career

 At the end of the college football season in 1988, Arians was hired in the NFL as a running backs coach for the Kansas City Chiefs.
 It was during this time with the Chiefs that he worked with the coach who brought him to the Pittsburgh Steelers, Bill Cowher.
 He also spent one season as the tight ends coach of the New Orleans Saints in 1996.

 Following this stint was when he made a name for himself when he got the job as the quarterbacks coach of the Indianapolis Colts in 1998.
 He was the first quarterback coach of Peyton Manning when he arrived in the NFL.
 Afterward, he was hired as offensive coordinator (2001–2003) for the Cleveland Browns under Butch Davis.
-In 2002, he helped the Browns finish 9–7 (2nd in the newly aligned AFC North) and to a wild card playoff berth where they lost to the Steelers (36–33) in the first round.
-It was during his tenure with the Browns that he first worked with Chuck Pagano who served as the Browns secondary coach from 2001 to 2004.
+In 2002, he helped the Browns finish 9–7 (2nd in the newly aligned AFC North) and to a Wild Card Round berth where they lost to the Pittsburgh Steelers (36–33).
+It was during his tenure with the Browns that he first worked with Chuck Pagano who served as the Browns secondary coach.